Innovative Language Review: Are Pod101 Courses Worth the Cost?

 After all is said and done, is Innovative Language worth the tab?
 I would say yes!

 Of course, the volume of content alone from Innovative Language will give you your money’s worth.

-But keep this in mind: When you subscribe to a language program, you get out what you put in.
+But keep this in mind: Whichever language program you subscribe to, you get out what you put in.